MicrosoftDocs/machine-learning-server-docs/microsoft-r/notes/r-server-notes.md

   + DeployR Enterprise now has a simplified installer for a better customer experience.

-  + The XML format for data exchange is not deprecated, but it will be removed from future versions of DeployR.
+  + The XML format for data exchange is deprecated, and will be removed from future versions of DeployR.

 For information on SQL Server R Services, please refer to the corresponding [release notes](https://msdn.microsoft.com/en-us/library/mt604847.aspx).